exercism/website/docs/thoughts.md

 I've got a solution I want a mentor.

 - Can the solution be published and get a mentor?
-- I request a mentor:

-  - I add a bounty
-  - I post a comment (what do I want? self-critique?)
-  - I have a category of thing I want? (code review, question?)

 - WTF happens when I want to send this to a team?
 Is that a teammate request?
 Rather than a mentoring request?
 - What about if I just want some random person to feedback?
 Is that a 1-1 team, or can I share a private URL?
 Is this even a thing or do we just say "join a team together".
 Too hacky?
 Sharing with a person sounds fun.
 Following...?! (:S)